jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Output values are parameters, that are not assigned before the call, but only read from after the call.

 A __Value Out__ parameter works best for a simple object, that stores a single value.
-But it might also work for more complex objects, with more than just a single value, but that will require specifying a cloning depth, and comes with all sorts of downsides.
+But it might also work for more complex objects, with more than just a single value, but that might require specifying a cloning depth, and comes with all sorts of downsides.
 See *By Value*.

 Command call with a __Value Out__ parameter: